Updated: November 17, 2020

-18. If you don’t need high speed internet connection at home, try using broadband instead.
+18. If you don’t need a high-speed internet connection at home, try using broadband instead.
 So far SUN has the most stable broadband.

 After two months of practicing these saving tips, I tripled my savings and I am now close to my goal to start investing.

-Mind you, those two months wasn’t easy, actually I stumbled a lot along the way.
+Mind you, those two months weren’t easy, actually, I stumbled a lot along the way.
 But like a baby determined to learn how to walk, I learned to accept my failures and tried harder to stand up and try again.